 A lack of RAM will slow your computer when performing multiple or labour-intensive tasks, like image processing.
 Look for a minimum of 4GB (gigabytes) even in a budget system, but ideally aim for 8GB for most general-use laptops.

 Computer components can run hot, especially within the confines of a compact laptop case.
-Check for hot spots under the laptop after it's been on for a while.
-These can get annoying if you're using your laptop where the name would suggest.
+Check for hot spots under the laptop after it's been on for a while, especially when working hard.
+These hot spots can get annoying if you're using your laptop where the name would suggest.

 Often called "the brick", this is the block and cord that you use to plug your laptop into a standard wall socket.
 If you have to take this with you for recharging, it can add considerably to your overall weight.